-The policy and procedures address the interactive process in which the University engages with employees with disabilities to identify and implement reasonable accommodations that will enable employees to perform the essential functions of their positions.
+The policy and procedures addresses the interactive process in which when the University engages with employees with disabilities and the employee will engage in an interactive process to identify and implement reasonable accommodations possible options for reasonably accommodating an employee's disability that will enable employees to perform the essential functions of their positions.
 If there is no reasonable accommodation that would enable the employee with a disability to perform the essential functions of the employee's current position absent undue hardship, the interactive process is used to explore the possibility of reassignment to a vacant position for which the employee is qualified.